flewis267/GoogleDataAnalytics-Cyclist-Casestudy/README.md

 Unfortunately, the percentage of casual riders vs. members does not really change at all on any day.
 This surprised me as I expected there to be more casual riders on the weekends.

 ##
-My third idea I wanted to try was to check how casual and member riders used the bikes by start hour (24-hour clock).
+The third idea I wanted to try was to check how casual and member riders used the bikes by start hour (24-hour clock).
 I was looking for a time of day (in chunks of 2 hours) when casual riders outweighed members.
 ![start_hour](https://github.com/flewis267/GoogleDataAnalytics-Cyclist-Casestudy/assets/81341510/955c0c78-6439-40ed-a043-72a77f16684c)
 This shows the time of day when casual riders mostly start a ride.
 In the middle of the day from around 10 AM to 10 PM, the number of casual riders is dwarfed by members but still has a significant rider base.
 Between 10 PM to 4 AM, there are more casual riders than members although the number of rides taken is significantly less.

 ### Act
-During the sharing process I was defining the difference between casual riders and members.
-The stakeholders, in this case, the marketing department can
+During the sharing process, I was defining the difference between casual riders and members.
+The stakeholders, in this case, the marketing department can use my insights to develop a new marketing strategy.
+I have also been able to outline some problems with the data provided to me.
+The main issue I had was that I had no way of knowing how many rides each individual user took.
+This means that I am unsure how many more rides members took than casual riders, I wanted to add the rides per unique user into my data as this would have given me greater flexibility in answering the question set forth by the stakeholders, **How do annual members and casual riders use Cyclistic bikes differently**.
+Another thing I picked up when writing my SQL queries is that a large percentage of casual riders are also tourists, this means that there would be almost no ability to convert them to members unless Cyclistic expanded beyond Chicago.

+My top three recommendations based on the data I have analysed:
+1. Cyclistic could look into new subscription models that mimic how the annual membership works by on a shorter scale and/or at a certain time of day.
+An example of this would be annual nighttime passes.
+As the insights above showed at night most riders are casual riders.
+2. Cyclistic could also use my insights to target their advertising based on local areas where there are classic bike stations.
+Both members and casual users used more classic bikes overall, so by targeting these people Cyclistic would get more users that should therefore translate into more annual members.
+3.